stjude/EasyFiji/readme.md

-# 🔬 EasyFiji: A Graphical User Interface for User-Friendly Bioimage Processing in Fiji 🖼️
+# 🔬 EasyFiji:  A Graphical Interface for User-Friendly Fluorescence Image Processing in Fiji 🖼️
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

 A graphical user interface for Fiji that provides access to a curated suite of fluorescence image visualization and processing tools commonly needed by life scientists.